harvard-api209/summer-assignments/README.md

 ## Getting Started

-1.  **GitHub Account**: You will need a GitHub account to manage your projects and collaborate with others.
-If you haven’t created a GitHub account yet, please do so before starting the assignments.
+1.  **Google Account**: You will need a Google account to manage your projects and access the Posit Cloud assignments.
-    You can create an account at [GitHub](https://github.com/).
 2.  **Access Assignments**: You can access the summer assignments using the following link: [Posit Cloud Assignments](https://posit.cloud/content/8155534).